Travel.State.Gov > International Travel > Learn About Your Destination > Anguilla International Travel Information

-Visitors are warned to be extremely careful when driving, riding in a vehicle, or crossing roads on foot.
+Road Conditions and Safety: Be careful when driving, riding in a vehicle, or crossing roads on foot.
 Major roads are in average to poor condition.
 Drivers often stop in the middle of the roadway without warning.

 Traffic Laws: Driving is on the left-hand side of the road.

+Public Transportation: Public transportation consists of mini-buses and taxis.
+Visit the website of the country’s national tourist office and national authority responsible for road safety.
 See our Road Safety page for more information.
 Visit the website of the country’s national tourist office and national authority responsible for road safety.

-The U.S. Federal Aviation Administration (FAA) assesses whether local civil aviation authorities are in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of air carrier operations.
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of the United Kingdom’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of the United Kingdom’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.